Buy STI Tests for Women

 Women’s STI tests usually involve taking a swab sample.
 On the product pages of Homed-IQ’s STI tests, you can indicate whether you are looking for a test for a woman or a man.
 For men, STI testing usually involves examining a small amount of urine.
 For women, a vaginal swab is performed.
 When checking for infections of the throat or anus, both men and women will perform a swab of the area they want to test.

 Most STI tests in women are conducted using a vaginal swab sample.
-Homed-IQ’s STI Complete Test (Chlamydia, Gonorrhea, and Trichomoniasis), Chlamydia Home Test, Basic-3 STI Test, Chlamydia & Gonorrhea Test, and HPV Test all require a vaginal swab.
+Homed-IQ’s STI Test Comprehensive (Chlamydia, Gonorrhoea, Trichomoniasis, Herpes 1 & 2, and Mycoplasma Genitalium), STI Complete Test (Chlamydia, Gonorrhoea, and Trichomoniasis), Chlamydia Home Test, Basic-3 STI Test, Chlamydia & Gonorrhoea Test, and HPV Test for Women all require a vaginal swab.
 This is because testing for STIs using a urine sample is less reliable in women.
 During a vaginal swab, a sterile cotton swab is used to take a small amount of fluid from the vaginal wall.
 The fluid is then transferred to a sample collection tube which can be sent to a laboratory for analysis.

 Homed-IQ STI tests that require a blood sample are the STI Complete Test (Syphilis and HIV) and the Hepatitis B Test.
 This is because these STIs are only detectable through blood tests.